chrisj-skinner/NgRoute-Angular-Phone-App-/README.md

 # NgRoute Angular Phone App - Still in Development

-NgRoute Angular Phone App is a single page AngularJS app that displays a list of mobile phones with filter search options.
+NgRoute Angular Phone App is a single page AngularJS app that displays a list of mobile phones (via JSON file) with filter search options.

 It has been developed from the tutorial at [AngularJSTutorial].